petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 ### User interaction with GEF
 As the user manipulates the figures, the GEF system breaks the continuous flow of user interaction into discrete GEF requests.
-These requests are forwarded to the appropriate GEF policy registered by the edit parts whose figure is being manipulated.
-Policies consume requests and produce GEF commands.
-Each command represents a specific change to the underlying model.
-By having user interaction broken into GEF commands, the GEF system can maintain a command stack and facilitate undo and redo operations in the typical Eclipse manner.
+These requests are forwarded to the appropriate **GEF policy** registered by the edit parts whose figure is being manipulated. <span style="background:#fff88f">Policies consume requests and produce GEF commands</span>.
+Each c<span style="background:#fff88f">ommand represents a specific change to the underlying mode</span>l.
+By <u>having user interaction broken into GEF commands, the GEF system can maintain a command stack and facilitate undo and redo operation</u>s in the typical Eclipse manner.

 #### GEF requests
-GEF requests encapsulate specifics about a particular user interaction such as selecting, dragging and connecting figures.
-Requests are used by the GEF system to capture the interaction and communicate this information to the appropriate GEF policy.
-The type of user interaction (the role) and the figure being manipulated is used to determine which GEF policy should receive the request.
+GEF **requests** <span style="background:#fff88f">encapsulate specifics about a particular user interaction such as selecting, dragging and connecting figures</span>.
+R<span style="background:#fff88f">equests are used by the GEF system to capture the interaction and communicate this information to the appropriate GEF</span> **policy**. <u>The type of user interaction (the role) and the figure being manipulated is used to determine which GEF policy should receive the request.</u>

 #### GEF roles
-A user interacts with a figure in one of several predefined ways called roles.
-GEF defines a number of roles, such as **LAYOUT_ROLE**, which indicates how a figure may be moved and resized by the user, and **COMPONENT_ROLE**, which indicates how a figure may be deleted.
-Each edit part may register a policy with each of these roles providing the specific operations to be performed when the user interacts with that edit part’s figure.
+<span style="background:#fff88f">A user interacts with a figure in one of several predefined ways called</span> **roles**.
+GEF defines a number of roles, such as **LAYOUT_ROLE**, <u>which indicates how a figure may be moved and resized by the user</u>, and **COMPONENT_ROLE**, which <span style="background:#fff88f">indicates how a figure may be delete</span>d. <u>Each edit part may register a policy with each of these roles providing the specific operations to be performed</u> when the user interacts with that edit part’s figure.
 The set of predefined GEF roles includes:
 EditPolicy.**COMPONENT_ROLE**—The key used to register a policy defining “fundamental” operations that modify or delete model elements.
 Generally, the policy associated with this role knows only about the model and performs operations on the model.
 Figure changes are not made directly by this policy, but rather are the result of the edit parts listening for and responding to model change events.
 We can subclass **ComponentEditPolicy** to create a policy for deleting favorites items.
 EditPolicy.**CONNECTION_ROLE**—The key used to register a policy defining connection operations such as creating a connection. **GraphicalNodeEditPolicy** provides much of the underlying functionality for implementing your own connection policy.
 EditPolicy.**LAYOUT_ROLE**—The key used to register a policy defining operations on the edit part’s figure such as creating, moving and resizing.
 We can subclass **XYLayoutEditPolicy** to create a policy for moving figures around the GEF editor.